 Open a WeChat official account

 WeChat is the most used communication application in China and today it has more than 1 billion active users per month.
-WeChat has developed a lot of features and services on its platform to suit with enterprises’ needs.
+WeChat has developed a lot of features and services on its platform to suit enterprises’ needs.

 Brands and companies can use it in several ways: